bengit96/snapstock/README.md

 ### Issue: "OPENAI_API_KEY not configured"
 **Solution**: Make sure you've added your OpenAI API key to `.env.local` and restarted the dev server

-### Issue: "No such file or directory: snapstock"
+### Issue: "No such file or directory: snappchart"
-**Solution**: The project is already in a snapstock folder.
+**Solution**: The project is already in a snappchart folder.
 Don't create another one.

 ### Issue: Database connection failed
 **Solution**: